Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis

 where $A_{\mathrm{cl}} \coloneqq A + B K$.
 Since, $A_{\mathrm{cl}}$ is a stability matrix, the sum $\sum_{k=0}^\infty (A_{\mathrm{cl}}^k)^\intercal [Q + K^\intercal R K] A_{\mathrm{cl}}^k$ converges, which is equal to the unique solution $ P_K \coloneqq \lyap(A_{\mathrm{cl}}^\intercal, K^\intercal R K + Q)$.
 Therefore, $f(K) =\frac{1}{2} \mathop{\mathbb{E}}_{\x_0 \sim \mathcal{D}} \tr{P_K \x_0 \x_0^\intercal} = \frac{1}{2} \tr{P_K \Sigma_1}$, and thus the problem in \cref{eq:constained-lqr-opt} reduces to

-This reformulation of the \ac{lqr} cost function has been adopted before (see \eg, \cite{fazel2018global, martensson2012gradient, bu2019lqr}) but the inherent geometry of the submanifold $\substableK$ has generally been overlooked.
-If there is no constraint on the controller, \ie, $\substableK = \stableK$, then a well-known quasi-Newton algorithm---due to Hewer---converges to the optimal state-feedback control at a quadratic rate \cite{hewer1971iterative}.
-Otherwise, $\substableK$ may have disconnected components, and in general, the constrained cost function may introduce stationary points that are not local minima.
+This reformulation of the \ac{lqr} cost function has been previously adopted in the literature (see \eg, \cite{fazel2018global, martensson2012gradient, bu2019lqr}) but the inherent geometry of the submanifold $\substableK$ has generally been overlooked.
+In the absence of constraints, \ie, $\substableK = \stableK$, Hewer's algorithm is known to converge to the optimal state feedback gain at a quadratic rate \cite{hewer1971iterative}, given controllability of $(A,B)$ and stability of the initial controller $K_0$--see \cite{talebi2021regularizability} for further study regarding the initial controller.
+Otherwise, $\substableK$ may have disconnected components, and in general, the constrained cost function may have stationary points that are not local minima.
 Nonetheless, in this section, we apply the techniques developed in \S\ref{sec:results} and \Cref{alg:Controller} to the constraint arising in the well-known \ac{slqr} and \ac{olqr} problems.
-Note that both of these problems can be cast as an optimization in \cref{eq:constained-lqr-opt2} with $\substableK$ denoting a specific submanifold of $\stableK$ that will be detailed in \S\ref{subsec:slqr} and \S\ref{subsec:olqr}, respectively.
+Note that both of these problems can be cast as an optimization in \cref{eq:constained-lqr-opt2} with $\substableK$ denoting a specific submanifold of $\stableK$ that will be further discussed in \S\ref{subsec:slqr} and \S\ref{subsec:olqr}, respectively.